mtcoffee/servicenowmiddocker/README.md

 A docker image to build a Linux MID Server for ServiceNow using the official Docker files provided by ServiceNow.

 # Purpose
 This is mainly to serve as a CI/CD repository for getting the latest version.
 I'll update the Docker file as needed.
-Release at this time is Vancover
+Release at this time is Vancouver

 # To use